tcoates3/dqm4hep-doc/docs/user-manual/event-interface.md

 ```

 Very often, event data model libraries provides a mechanism to efficiently skip N events from a file without having to unpack events one by one as it done in the example above.
-The `runInfo()` instruct the reader to find the run information related to the file currently being read.
-If such an information is not available, it is still possible to provide dummy information.
+The `runInfo()` instructs the reader to find the run information related to the file currently being read.
+If this information is not available, it is still possible to provide dummy information.

 ```cpp
 StatusCode MyReader::runInfo(Run &runInfo) {